 Deciding how to properly address someone doesn’t have to be stressful.
-Do your best to understand the relationship and to take their culture into consideration when possible.
+Do your best to understand the relationship and to consider their culture when possible.

 In many areas, it isn’t rude to call someone by their last name as long as you include a proper salutation with it.
 It may feel formal, but it can be a wonderful way to get a relationship off on the right foot.

 If you work under someone or they teach you, stick with that last name format as a sign of respect towards them and their role.

 Calling someone by their last name is often seen as a sign of respect in most locations.
 Should the other person feel it is too formal, they may ask you to call them by their first name or another name they prefer.
 When they extend that invitation to do so, it is fine to accept it and change how you address them from that point forward.

 When you use the last name, be mindful of salutations to include.
 For a male, it is always Mr. but for a female, it can be Miss if they are single or Mrs. if they are married.
 When you meet someone new, you may not know her marital status so it is fine to go with Miss until you do.

 Some last names are harder than others to pronounce, but don’t let that get in the way.
 Try to remember how to say it when you are introduced to them.
 Create a good impression of yourself when you meet someone new.
 When you call them by their last name, it gives you a good starting point.

 This topic isn’t always black and white, there are some gray areas.
 Pay attention to how someone is introduced.
 Listen to how others address them.
 When you aren’t sure you can ask them to make sure you aren’t making a mistake.
 Don’t make assumptions as it can harm the relationship and their impression of you.